- About IRIS Passwords

 - Unix: (“mammoth” NIS Domain) This is used to log in to Unix computers which are part of the “mammoth” NIS domain.

-To set your initial passwords or for help in resetting a forgotten password, please bring a picture ID to the Helpdesk.
+To set your initial passwords or reset a forgotten password, please vist this website.
+You may also bring a picture ID to the Helpdesk where they can assist you in setting your passwords.
 Consult the Password Policies and Guidelines page for more information about IRIS password types and requirements.

 Our Unix NIS domain uses crypt; only the first 8 characters of the Unix password are significant.
 Keep this in mind when setting a strong password for your Unix account.